False evidence: Murder of Holly Staker

 In 1992, 11-year-old Holly Staker was raped and murdered while babysitting in Waukegan, Illinois.
 A local man named Juan Rivera was convicted of the murder solely on the basis of a confession, one that he claimed was coerced.
 No physical evidence linked him to the crime scene and many details of his confession contradicted known evidence from the crime scene.
-DNA testing done in 2004 on semen taken from the crime scene ruled out Rivera as the source, however, the prosecution argued that the semen sample came from previous consensual sex with another man.
+DNA testing done in 2004 on semen taken from the crime scene ruled out Rivera as the source; however, the prosecution argued that the semen sample came from previous consensual sex with another man.
 Rivera was convicted again.
 His conviction was overturned by the appellate court who took the unusual step of barring prosecutors from retrying Rivera and he was released.

 After his release, Rivera's attorneys asked the courts to order genetic testing on a piece of evidence the prosecution had tried to use at his trial in 1993.
 Rivera's shoes had blood on them, which the prosecution argued belonged to Holly.
 The prosecution withdrew them prior to his first trial when it was discovered that the shoes were not available for sale anywhere in the United States until after the murder.
-In 2015, Juan's attorney sought further forensic testing on the shoes.
+In 2015, Rivera's attorney sought further forensic testing on the shoes.
 DNA analysis indicated that the blood indeed belonged to Holly, but also contained another genetic sample; one that matched the semen sample.
-Rivera's defense team insists that this is proof not only that the blood was planted, but that the real killer's DNA was inadvertently planted as well.
+Rivera's defense team insisted that this was proof not only that the blood was planted, but that the real killer's DNA was inadvertently planted as well.
 The DNA has yet to be matched to an individual, but has been linked to DNA from another home invasion and murder.
 The man convicted of that crime also claims to be wrongfully convicted.

 Following his exoneration, he was awarded $20 million USD, the largest wrongful conviction settlement in US history.